siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

 - Text command - e.g. $xvm=15000
 - Special characters:  !, ~, %, ^x

-JSON request objects support wrapping the above in JSON.
+This page discusses how JSON request objects will support wrapping the above in JSON.
 The reasons for this include:

 - Supporting a transaction ID that is independent of the command
 - Allowing the sender to distinguish between control, data and 'either' commands
-- Supporting routing of requests to specific endpoints (addressing)
+- Supporting explicit routing of requests to specific endpoints (addressing)

 ###JSON Request Wrappers
 The following elements can be present in a request wrapper.